July 8-19, 2019

 SPICE administrators will be conducting research on the effects of the program.
 Campers will all have the opportunity to participate in this research.
 More information on the research plan will be available soon.

-SPICE is supported by funding from the University of Oregon College of Arts and Sciences, the University of Oregon Office of Institutional Equity and Diversity and the Oregon Center for Optics.
+SPICE is supported by funding from the University of Oregon College of Arts and Sciences, the University of Oregon Office of Institutional Equity and Diversity and the Oregon Center for Optical, Molecular, and Quantum Science.